 On the plus side, usually every guest will leave behind something they’ve bought and you can add it to the cupboard supplies.

 For numbers 40 – 45 I would buy in stock and fill a cupboard that you can lock.
-That way you will always have a quick fix for topping up for incoming guests and not have to worry that long-term guests use up all your emergency supplies.
+That way you will always have a supply for incoming guests and not have to worry that long-term guests might use up all your emergency supplies.

 41. Shampoo and conditioner